Prove: Module Submission

 - Publish your code in a public GitHub repository.
 The name of the repository should be meaningful and relate to the software you wrote or the technology that you used.

-- Download the Module Submit template and fill it out completely.
-There is a checklist in this template that you should complete to ensure that everything has been completed.
-You can view a sample submission here
+- Go to the Module Submit Form and fill it out completely.
+You will Download a Word Document after you fill out the form.
+There is a checklist in this form that you should complete to ensure that everything has been completed.
+You can view a sample submission document here

 - Share the link to the video you created in the Microsoft Teams channel matching your project module.
 As you have time, you should view some of the videos that your peers have published.